 These are two issues that the homeowner must give serious consideration before selecting to use them.
 The nature of home heating is that areas of cold will create drafts as they pull warm air into them.
 When a central heating system is zoned it can operate far beneath its traditional 85-97% efficiency levels.

 Additionally, a home that relies on ductwork can, according to the U.S. Department of Energy, lose between 25-40% of its performance due to leaks, gaps, cracks or disconnections in the pre-existing duct work.
 According to InspectionNews.net the costs associated with filling old duct and running new ducts can cost between $2,500 and $10,000 depending upon the amount of work to be done.

 This indicates that upgrading to a new gas-powered central heating can come at a much higher cost than that attached to the installation of the system.
 Only by creating a budget, working with a licensed contractor, and avoiding the obvious pitfalls (such as creating zones) will the project remain at a controlled level of expense.

 High: $10,000 - $14,000 (renovation)

-Cost to install a gas central heating may vary depending on the state or city.
+Cost to install a gas central heating varies greatly by region.
 Get free estimates from air-conditioning and heating contractors in your city.